-The EU is Armenia's largest donor and committed to assist with €144 million to €176 million for the period 2017-2020.
-Priorities include the support of the reform agenda, infrastructure as well as private sector development.
-Sector wise most funds go to energy, agriculture, and the transport sector.
+The EU is Armenia's largest donor and assisted with €144 million to €176 million for the period 2017-2020.
+Priorities included the support of the reform agenda, infrastructure as well as private sector development.
+Sector wise most funds went to energy, agriculture, and the transport sector.

 |Video conference of the Eastern Partnership foreign affairs ministers, chaired by High Representative Josep Borrell